saiho/future-foods-raspberry/README.md

 ## Partitions and OverlayFS

-After finishing the setup, the idea is to lock the partitions `boot` and `rootfs`, setting them as readonly and activate the [OverlayFS](#enable-overlayfs).
-The OverlayFS allows to write in the root partition, keeping the changes only in memory but never writing them back in the SD card.
+After finishing the setup, the idea is to lock the partitions `boot` and `rootfs`, setting them as read-only and activate the [OverlayFS](#enable-overlayfs).
+The OverlayFS allows to write in the protected partitions, keeping the changes only in memory but never writing them back in the SD card.
 This means that if the Raspberry is rebooted, all changes are lost.
 This prevents damaging the SD card due to frequent writes or corrupting the file system due to sudden loss of power.

-To allow upgrading the application easily, a new partition is created.
+To allow upgrading the application easily, we add an extra partition named `app` that will not be part of the OverlayFS.
 It will contain the application and some configuration files.
-The partition name will be `app`.

 By default the `app` partition will be mounted as read-only.
-Everytime that becomes necessary to save changes, it has to be remounted as read-write, save the data, and finally remount it as read-only.
+Everytime that becomes necessary to do changes, it has to be remounted as read-write, then save the data, and finally remount it as read-only.
+The reason to do this way is to flush changes as soon as possible and reduce the risk of file system corruption if the system crashes or it is shutted down suddenly.

 ### Add the app partition